cbjer/zettel/_pages/202101162041_lossFunctions.md

 ---
-title: Zettels
+title: Loss Functions
 permalink: /zettel/202101162041_lossFunctions
-layout: default
+layout: page
 ---
 tags: #supervised #learning

 # Loss Functions

-A loss function is a measure of how good our prediction compared to the true value is in a [supervised learning setup](TODO).
+A loss function is a measure of how good our prediction compared to the true value is in a [supervised learning setup](TODOs).
 Formally we can describe it as a function $L : Y \times Y \rightarrow \mathcal{R}^+$ ie $L(Y, f(X))$.

 Loss functions for Regression: